JimJamBimBam/obsidian-note-modification-tracker/README.md

-# Note Modification Tracker
+# Log Keeper

 <a href="https://github.com/JimJamBimBam/obsidian-note-modification-tracker/releases/latest">![Release Version Badge](https://img.shields.io/github/v/release/JimJamBimBam/obsidian-note-modification-tracker?display_name=release&logo=obsidian&color=%237C3AED)</a>
 <a>![Plugin Release Date](https://img.shields.io/github/release-date-pre/JimJamBimBam/obsidian-note-modification-tracker?display_date=published_at)
 </a>

 Track changes to your notes within your [Obsidian Vault](https://obsidian.md/) as you type.

-When the content of a note changes within a vault, a time-stamp is generated and added to the note's YAML property.
+When the content of a note changes within a vault, a new time stamp is generated or an original time stamp is edited, depending on the settings.
+This log is then added to a note's YAML property.

 ![Property Example](docs/images/property_example.png)
 *Example of the 'last-modified' property seen in Obsidian.*